Green Bay Metro: History

 From 1916 through 1972, the Wisconsin Public Service Corporation (WPS), a privately owned utility company, provided streetcar and bus service in the Green Bay Metropolitan Area.
 In the late 1960s, bus ridership decreases combined with rising expenses forced WPS to reduce deficits by cutting back on service.
 Service cutbacks, in turn, contributed to further decreases in ridership and even greater revenue losses, resulting in a downward spiral of service, ridership, and revenue.
 In April 1972, WPS offered to sell the bus company to the city of Green Bay with an agreement to reimburse the city for the full purchase price of $270,000 in the form of an operating subsidy over a five-year period.
 In January 1973, WPS was granted the right to discontinue bus service in the Green Bay Metropolitan Area, at which time the city of Green Bay leased the bus system from WPS through the remainder of 1973.
 This action avoided a discontinuance of service and allowed time for the city to create the Transit Commission, consider alternative plans for the system developed by the Brown County Planning Commission (BCPC), and prepare for a public referendum on the purchase of the system.
-On 3 April 1973, 71 percent of the public voted in favor on a referendum calling for the purchase of the system from WPS.
+On April 3, 1973, 71 percent of the public voted in favor on a referendum calling for the purchase of the system from WPS.

 Operations

 The bus transit system service method used in the Green Bay area is called a "radial pulse" system.
 The system is called "radial" because the layout of the routes brings all buses to the downtown transitway and then radiates them out in a spoke-like fashion to cover the service area.
 It is called a "pulse" system because all routes are timed to arrive at the downtown transitway at regular intervals, allowing for transfers with little or no waiting.
 This type of system has been in operation since 1937.

 Most fixed-service routes either begin/end their route or "transfer", or stop for a period of typically 2-5 minutes, at the Transportation Center located at 901 University Avenue.
 Certain routes will provide service to microtransit transfer points, offering transfer opportunities to microtransit destinations.

-On a five-year average the city of Green Bay has a total estimated budget for transportation of $7,770,111 with the city itself contributing $1,395,894.
-The remainder of the budget comes from federal and state funding as well as other revenue.
-The 2014 Green Bay Final Budget shows the Bus Operations having $6,255,258 in expenses and $1,079,500 in revenue.
-This adds up to a $5,175,758 deficit for 2014.

 Bus routes

 Regular Service

-Fixed routes and "daytime" microtransit service is provided 5:45am-8:45pm weekdays, and 7:45am–3:45pm Saturdays.
+Fixed routes and "daytime" microtransit service is provided 5:15am-6:45pm weekdays, and 7:45am–1:45pm Saturdays.
 The system provides no regular service on Sundays, New Year's Day, Memorial Day, July Fourth, Labor Day, Thanksgiving and Christmas.
 Exceptions to lack of regular service occur with Game Day Service.
 Most routes provide 30-minute service on weekdays and Saturdays.